dianalin2/technica-2024/README.md

 ## About

 This project has been created with _@adobe/create-ccweb-add-on_.
-As an example, this Add-on demonstrates how to get started with Add-on development using React and JavaScript with Document Sandbox Runtime.
+This Add-on was created to be an automatic alt text generator for Adobe Express projects.

 ## Tools

--   HTML
--   CSS
+-   Node.js
 -   React
--   JavaScript
+-   OpenAI API
+-   Adobe Create Add-On SDK

 ## Setup